carlosdorelli/unturned-workshop-cleaner/README.md

 Just download the latest version on [Releases](https://github.com/dorelli/unturned-workshop-cleaner/releases) and open the exe file.

 ## Contributing
 If you find error please tell me on my [Discord Server](https://discord.gg/Udvstpr) that I will fix it.
-I'm net at coding so please be patient.
+I'm new at coding so please be patient.